elastic/kibana/x-pack/legacy/plugins/graph/README.md

 * `hacks/` contains files that need to run before the actual app is started.
 When moving to the new platform, this folder will go away.
 * `services/` contains functions that encapsule other parts of Kibana.
 Stateful dependencies are passed in from the outside.
 Components should not rely on services directly but have callbacks passed in.
 Once the migration to redux/saga is complete, only sagas will use services.
 * `helpers/` contains side effect free helper functions that can be imported and used from components and services
 * `state_management/` contains reducers, action creators, selectors and sagas.
-It also exports the central store
+It also exports the central store creator
+  * Each file covers one functional area (e.g. handling of fields, handling of url templates...)
+  * There is no file separation between reducers, action creators, selectors and sagas of the same functional area
 * `types/` contains type definitions for unmigrated functions in `angular/` and business objects
 * `app.js` is the central entrypoint of the app.
 It initializes router, state management and root components.
 This will become `app.tsx` when the migration is complete